Registered education savings plan: Government grants

+Federal grants

 Canada Education Savings Grant

 The Canada Education Savings Grant (CESG) is provided to complement RESP contributions, wherein the government of Canada contributes 20% of the first $2,500 in annual contributions made to an RESP.
 After changes introduced in the 2007 Canadian federal budget, the government may contribute up to $500 per year to a participating RESP, to a lifetime maximum of $7,200.
 This income is available upon withdrawal from the RESP by a post-secondary recipient, with a maximum lifetime contribution of $50,000.
 Any contributions over this amount are subject to taxation.

 The government grants introduced in 2005, entitled Additional CESG, allowed an additional 10% or 20% for a total of an extra 30 or 40 cents on each dollar of the first $500 contributed to an RESP, depending on the family income of the beneficiary's primary caregiver.
 An application is made through the promoter of the RESP, which is often a bank, mutual fund company or group RESP provider.